dkelly255/fitness-app/README.md

         - 2 The email should include details of what the user has purchased and the date/time
         - 3 The email should give the customer information on where they should go if they have queries on their order

-- Submit an enquiry to the store management about any issues or questions I may have relating to the site via the `Contact Us` page
+- Submit an enquiry to the store management so that I can get support for any issues or questions I may have relating to the site via the `Contact Us` page
     - Acceptance Criteria:
             - 1 The form should allow me to enter my name, email address, and provide the details of my enquiry
             - 2 The form should be available to anonymous shoppers/users, as well as users logged in
             - 3 If a user is logged in while accessing the form, their name & email should pre-populate (Positive UX)

-- Sign Up to the Fitness App Newsletter by entering my details in the Newsletter form in the site footer
+- Sign Up to the Fitness App Newsletter so that I can get information on deals and offers by entering my details in the Newsletter form in the site footer
     - Acceptance Criteria:
             - 1 The form should allow me to enter my email address to specify where the newsletter should be sent
             - 2 I should have to consent to the site Privacy statement before being accepted into the newsletter distribution